I love being outside. I love riding bikes. I love going on adventures in the backcountry. These things create meaning in

-Education: Creating content like the CT Bikepacking Companion page, blog posts, social media posts, and videos, as well as lead in-person events and guided trips that will give you confidence to travel in the backcountry.
+Education: Creating content like the CT Bikepacking Companion page, blog posts, and videos that will give you confidence to travel in the backcountry.

 Gear: Building beautiful, bombproof fillet brazed mountain bikes and frames that get you into the backcountry and back out again.

-Inspiration: Continuing to promote backcountry experiences through the CT Bikepacking Companion page, blog posts, photos, videos, and social media posts to get you excited about planning your next backcountry adventure.
+Inspiration: Continuing to promote backcountry experiences through the CT Bikepacking Companion page, blog posts, photos, and videos to get you excited about planning your next backcountry adventure.

 Conservation: Providing time and money to organizations that protect the backcountry and backcountry access as well as give you the resources and inspiration to get involved with these organizations.